yangzhou12/BenchX/README.md

 | +--train-rle.csv
 ```

-Note that we conduct our VQA experiments using the [Rad-ReStruct](https://github.com/ChantalMP/Rad-ReStruct/tree/master) benchmark repo and follow their data preparation steps instead for the Rad-Restruct and VQA-RAD datasets.
+Note that we conduct our VQA experiments using the [Rad-ReStruct](https://github.com/ChantalMP/Rad-ReStruct/tree/master) benchmark repo.
+We follow their data preparation steps instead for the Rad-Restruct and VQA-RAD datasets.

 ### 2. Pre-processing